As with all chemicals, wear the appropriate clothing and follow all instructions on the product labels.

 For more information about the use of hand-held equipment see the briefing prepared by Roderick Robinson on the Information page.

 Suitable for smaller areas.
 This method is suitable for archaeological sites and for follow-up treatment on limited areas.

 For information on handheld sprayers and other equipment follow this link: http://www.micron.co.uk/home

-Please note that currently the Micron ULVA (ultra low volume applicator) is not authorised to apply Asulam.
+Please note that the Micron ULVA (ultra low volume applicator) is no longer authorised to apply Asulam.

 Specialist advice should be sought when choosing your method of bracken control.
 For the details of a contractor see the lists for aerial & ground based contractors on the Contractors page in the Home menu.
 If you cannot find anyone suitable, please contact us as we may be able to help.